sudo97/jqml/README.md

 - [ ] Add support for filters
 - [ ] Add support for transformations
 - [ ] Rigth now it differs from jq, `.[1]` would not work, it would be `[1]`, this is because this is just an accessor, while jq is a full language where the dot has it's own semantics.
+- [ ] Add support for a stream of JSON separated by whitespaces.

 ## Important TODO